Whintyr/FaserohTask/README.md

 3.  **Transformer Model Training (Optional):** Implementing and training a Transformer-based sequence-to-sequence model, exploring novel tokenization and attention mechanisms, to perform the same task.

 This README provides a detailed overview of the implementation for each task, highlighting the methodologies, architectural choices, and key findings.
-The images of model architectures are also uploaded alongside in this Github repository
+The images of model architectures are also uploaded alongside in this Github repository.
+The model pths can be accessed from https://drive.google.com/drive/folders/1wCKMzRB7pEp55P2wuqA9YcPqkkHVtQCF?usp=drive_link.

 ## Repository Structure